-They’re a wee bit tattered, missing the covers, and stained, but the cook books pictured have been with me for over thirty years, and they have some of the best recipes — recipes I’ve been using for over 30 years in fact.
+They’re a wee bit tattered, missing the covers, and stained, but the cookbooks pictured have been with me for over thirty years, and they have some of the best recipes — recipes I’ve been using for over 30 years in fact.
 Yet, they are still a good go-to when I’m looking for something new for dinner, or I want something old-fashioned, or I’m trying to find something like my grandma used to make.
 They come from church groups, where everyone contributes their favorite recipes.
-I love these books, because I associate many fond memories of a lot of the ladies who shared their recipes.
+I love these books because I associate many fond memories of women in my community with their recipes.

 1 quart homemade apple-pie filling (or substitute a can from the store) * Spread evenly into baking pan 9 x 9 for thick crisp or 13 x 9 for a thinner crisp.

 4 med cooking apples peeled, cored, and sliced

 Mix well and pour into ungreased 9 x9 pan (I use a 13 x 9 pan with the quart of filling).

 2/3 c. all-purpose flour

 1/2 tsp. salt

 1 – 3.5 oz pkg. butterscotch cook & serve pudding